damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 ```

 ## ErrNoSuchEntity

-This message signals the absence of an entity to match an ID with.
+This message signals the absence of an entity to game an ID with.

 The `originalEntity` field describes the kind of entity the request pertained to, which include:

 1. `MARKET_INDEX` - index of a market's row/column does not exist
 2. `LEADER` - leader card with referenced ID does not exist
 3. `DEVCARD` - development card with referenced ID does not exist